sphfs196/Utility-MAML/README.md

 # Utility-MAML
 This repo includes code for running Gaussian Processes Regression experiments and Sinusoid Regression experiments by MAML, TRMAML, and Utility-MAML.
+We borrowed the code from [Attentive Neural Process](https://github.com/deepmind/neural-processes).

 ## Dependencies
 This code rewuires the following: